VALHALLA series glossary

 Einherjar: The fallen heroes of Norse battles.
 The Einherjar, having distinguished themselves in battle, were selected by the Valkyries for the honor of joining the feast in the Halls of Valhalla.
 According to legend, the Einherjar will be called again into battle at the time of Ragnarok.

 Fenrir (also, The Fenris Wolf; also, the Randulfr): Last surviving offspring of Loki, Fenrir is half-god and half-wolf.
 According to prophecy, it is Fenrir’s fate to kill Odin at the peak of Ragnarok.
-At the time of Valhalla, Fenrir has been trapped in his wolf form for decades, and has been housed in various wildlife sanctuaries for his own protection.
+At the time of Moon Dog Magic, Fenrir has been trapped in his wolf form for decades and has been housed in various wildlife sanctuaries for his own protection.

 Fenris Wolf: see Fenrir.